-The reason for these proposed limits on 401K contributions are due to the tax cuts and tax overhaul that is being drafted by Congress.
+The reason for these proposed limits on 401K contributions is due to the tax cuts and the tax overhaul that is being drafted by Congress with the 2017 Tax Bill.
 To fund these tax cuts, Washington will need a boost in revenue to prevent the deficit from skyrocketing.
-A quick solution is to drastically reduce the amount of money that 55 million American’s put into their tax deferred retirement accounts.
+A quick solution is to drastically reduce the amount of money that 55 million American’s put into their tax-deferred retirement accounts.

 As a member of the financial independence community, being able to save as much as possible in a 401K account is important for me to reach my retirement goals.
 Since most American’s do not have a defined benefit pension, they are left with a defined contribution plan such as a 401K.
 If these accounts are capped at $2,400, it will have a negative impact on how many people are saving for a secure retirement.
 That can ultimately lead to more people having to rely on government assistance later in their life.

 You might be thinking, there is nothing that I can do about this.
 The next election will not be held for a year.
 All I can do is sit back and hope for the best.